Our Tips for Fighting Halitosis

 No one likes to hear that they have bad breath.
 It's embarrassing to have a loved one mention that your breath is less than fresh, and it's even more disheartening to wonder who else has noticed that your breath isn't exactly sweet-smelling.

 Bad breath isn't always easy to conquer.
 Sometimes it's obvious where the problem originates.
 For example, the raw onions that you loaded on your lunch salad.
 Yum!
 Then you'll remember not to chow down on the odoriferous veggies before your next important meeting or date night.
 But what if the problem is more subtle?

 Start with the basics: The first steps to preventing bad breath involve brushing thoroughly twice a day and flossing daily.
 An electric toothbrush can help with this.
+Flossing will help get rid of any food debris stuck between your teeth that your toothbrush is unable to get.
+Flossing is also important because if the food debris is not removed, it will attract the bacteria to it, causing bad breath.
 Keeping your mouth clean goes a long way toward warding off bad breath.

 Keep your mouth hydrated: Water is good for your whole body, but sipping water can also help prevent bad breath.
 Patients who suffer from dry mouth, which is often a side effect of certain medications, are more likely to develop halitosis or bad breath.
 You can fight this problem by sipping water, chewing sugar-free gum, or eating sugar-free lozenges.